 - Place the dough in an oiled bowl and turn to coat.
 Cover with a dish towel and leave in a draft-free, warm spot for 1½ to 2 hours, until it doubles in size.

 - Turn the dough out onto a floured board and roll into an 8x12-inch rectangle.
-Melt the remaining butter and brush the dough with half of it.
-Sprinkle all over with brown sugar and cinnamon.
+Melt the remaining butter.
+Brush the top with butter all over and then sprinkle all over with brown sugar and cinnamon.
 Roll (on the long edge) into a cylinder.
 Cut into 1-inch pieces with a sharp knife and arrange in a 9x13-inch greased baking pan.
 Cover (leaving room for the dough to rise) and refrigerate overnight.

 - In the morning, remove the pan from the refrigerator and let sit in a warm, draft-free place for about an hour, or until the rolls have doubled in size.